umd-coding-workshop/dpcc/README.md

 ## Quick Start

 The latest build from master should always be at
 <https://umd-coding-workshop.github.io/dpcc>

 ## Building and Testing

-Use [Browserify] and [Browsersync] to build and test:
+Use [Grunt], [Browserify], and [Browsersync] to build and test:

 ```
 # install the build tools
-npm -g install browserify browser-sync
+npm -g install grunt-cli browserify browser-sync

 # build and run for testing
-mkdir -p build
-cp docs/index.html build
-browserify dpcc-web.js -o build/dpcc-web.js
+npm install
+grunt
 browser-sync start --server build
 ```